merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 layout: post
 authors: [meren]
 title: "Real-time genome taxonomy estimation with anvi'o"
-excerpt: "An attempt at alchemy combining the magic of GTDB and SCGs in anvi'o."
+excerpt: "An attempt at alchemy combining the magic of GTDB and single-copy core genes in anvi'o."
 modified: 2019-10-08
 tags: []
 categories: [anvio]